hiimlayter/App-runner/README.md

  - Deleting sets
  - Modifing sets

-# To change futere updates:
+# To change in future:
  - GUI redesign
  - Printing programs names instead of their path